Linode Beginner's Guide

 Does my Linode have a control panel?

-We provide a minimal base system install of the Linux distribution of your choice.
+We provide a base system install of the Linux distribution of your choice.
 Although there isn’t a control panel installed by default, you’re welcome to obtain and install one if you like.
-You may wish to try an open source control panel; we have numerous VPS control panel guides available to assist you with getting one installed.
+You may wish to try an open-source control panel; we have numerous control panel guides available to assist you with getting one installed.